lucasstinson/resume-creator/README.md

 # Resume Creator React App

 The Resume creator is my first application using React.
-This app has been created using constructor components only.
+This app was first created to use class constructors, but now it has been refactored to use both hooks and class constructors.

 ## Project: CV Application